1948 anti-Jewish riots in Oujda and Jerada: Riots

-The riots began in Oujda, which was at the time the main transit hub for Jewish emigration out of Morocco because of its proximity to the Algerian border (Algeria was at the time part of Metropolitan France), in which 5 Jews were killed and 30 injured in the space of 3 hours before the army arrived.
-The mob riots in the neighbouring mining town of Jerada were even more violent, with 39 deaths.
+The riots began in Oujda, which was at the time the main transit hub for Jewish emigration out of Morocco because of its proximity to the Algerian border (Algeria was at the time administered as part of Metropolitan France), in which five Jews were killed and 30 injured in the space of three hours before the army arrived.
+The riots in the neighbouring mining town of Jerada were even more violent, with 39 deaths.

 Aftermath

 At the time, Morocco was a protectorate of France, and the French commissioner for Oujda, René Brunel, blamed the violence on the Jews for leaving through Oujda and for sympathizing with the Zionist movement.
 The French League for Human Rights and Citizenship blamed the French colonial authorities for their relaxed control in the area.
-Several officials from the local mining federation were tried in court for instigating the massacres, and several were sentenced to life imprisonment with hard labour, with the others given lighter sentences.
+A French military court tried 35 people for their involvement in the pogrom.
+Two people were sentenced to death, another two to life imprisonment, and the remaining 31 convicts to lesser prison terms.

 As an Arab Muslim national identity became the vehicle of the anti-colonial resistance in Morocco, the violence in Oujda and Jerada demonstrated how Jews, particularly after the establishment of the State of Israel, were becoming excluded from Moroccan nationalism.
 While Morocco's Amazigh populations could belong as Muslims, Jews were increasingly excluded from the Moroccan nation.

-The emigration of Jews from Morocco to Israel quickly became a flood after the incident since 18,000 Moroccan Jews left for Israel the following year, and 110,000 out of a total of 250,000 Jews in Morocco left between 1948 and 1956.
+The emigration of Jews from Morocco to Israel quickly became a flood after the incident: 18,000 Moroccan Jews left for Israel the following year, and 110,000 out of a total of 250,000 Jews in Morocco left between 1948 and 1956.

+Coverage

+The events were covered in the Sydney Jewish News, which described them as a pogrom.